ThinkBigAnalytics/ThinkBigChallenge2014/README.md

 The contest data set consists of over two million JSON-encoded family tree records in a 3GB (uncompressed) file.
 Documentation of the record format and a small extract may be found in the `data` directory in the [github repo](https://github.com/ThinkBigAnalytics/ThinkBigChallenge2014/tree/master/data/]).
 The full data set is available for download from Amazon S3 at [https://s3.amazonaws.com/think.big.challenge/AncestryData.gz](https://s3.amazonaws.com/think.big.challenge/AncestryData.gz) as a 337MB gzip file.
 Some preprocessing has been performed on the data, such as standardizing place names and obscuring family names to protect member privacy, and is described in the documentation.

-### Exploring the data

 ## The Challenge

 Implementing (or even designing) a complete solution to match and de-duplicate these trees is well beyond the scope of any single contest lasting for just a few days (or weeks!).
 However, as with any "big" problem, you can make progress on a number of interesting pieces along the way.
 The judges are interested in your approach--including which aspects you choose to tackle.

 We have no expectations or requirements to use specific platforms, programs, languages, packages, etc. **Impress us.**

-Multiple prizes will be awarded, and we welcome submissions regardless of area or focus.
-Here are some suggestions to help you get started:
+Multiple prizes will be awarded, and we welcome multiple submissions for any or all of the following challenges:

 ### Data Engineering Challenges

-* **Ingestion Processing.** Each file contains a single, valid JSON object, including line delimiters.
-Some systems are not optimized to use small files, and in any case, you may wish to perform a number of transformations and checks of the raw data.
-Ingestion processing

 * **Detect exact matches.** The data set contains some true duplicates, where every data element matches except for the id.
-Try detecting them as first step.
+Try detecting these duplicates as first step.
+The judges will be interested in your selection of tools and your presentation of your rationale.

+* **Create trees from provided matches.** Construct family trees starting with the earliest ancestors identifiable by the matching gids already present in the data.

 ### Data Science Challenges

-* **Unsupervised Learning**

-Goal: Get candidates who can work with messy data and take risks to find patterns even when the situation doesn't provide testing or labeled data.
-Additionally, solve a smaller, related problem to the one we're doing an SOW for.

-Description: Ancestry.com has [blah blah how many families, blah blah data].
-By joining these family trees, Ancestry creates a unified picture of how families relate to one another, and create a connected world [or some better pitch on why this is cool.].
-Your challenge is to find common family trees!
-We have removed all entries from prior to 1950- can you find which family branches have overlap in first generation of missing data?

-2. Visualization Challenge
-Goal: Get candidates who can do exploration and analytics communication.
-Additionally, generate collateral (i.e. the visualizations) that can be used to retell this story on website or elsewhere.
-Description:

-*Insert visualization Dan creates as sample*
-*Insert factoid about how many male and female names tracked in the US*  These names vary in spelling and their usage across families, regions, and time periods. *Factoid about most popular names varying by generation.*
-In this challenge, contestents will have access to the Ancestry dataset to identify trends and patterns in naming; and share these insights through a visualization.
-Winners will be judged on novelty of insight, creativity, and quality of visualization.
-All entries will have an option to share their entry publically on the contestant site.

-* **Family names **

-Look for naming patterns across

-* **Visualization.** Best way to represent naming patterns across family trees.
-(color for repetition or # of spelling variations)

-## Evaluation criteria

-Entries will be judged by a panel of experts.

-* Approach.
-* Tool selection.
-* Reasoning.
-* Presentation.
+**(Un/Semi)Supervised Learning of Common Ancestors.**  You have two datasets: a large file (AncestryData.gz) containing records for persons born after 1920; a small sample file of persons born before 1920.
+Use this to build a system that identifies family tree branches whose earliest ancestors in AncestyData have common parents (pre-1920).
+This should be done for the immediate parent of the branch root, not any earlier ancestors.
+Winners are selected for having the most accurate solution.

+**Visualizing Naming Norms.**  Identify trends and patterns in how children are named across regions, families, or other strata; create a visualization to share this insight.
+Data sampling is encouraged for contestants who cannot work with the full dataset.
+Winners are selected for novelty of insight, creativity, and quality of visualization.

 ## How to Enter

-...
+The contest submission form will go online on Thursday.

 * * *